bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ## Export entire dataset to Numpy

 There is yet another approach.
 DuckDB's Python API let's as efficiently export the entire dataset into numpy.
-From there we can carry out the entire computation at the client's side.
+From there we can carry out the whole computation at the client's side.
 The performance isn't quite bad as we'll see but I often hesitate relying on such approaches for a couple of reasons [1]:

 - Performance and Resource Usage: DuckDB can adjust its execution strategy based on the metadata it keeps around.
 If the dataset is small, DuckDB will use fewer threads.
-If the dataset can't fit entirely in memory, DuckDB will definitely do a better job buffering the needed working set than I can.
+If the dataset can't fit entirely in memory, DuckDB will definitely do a better job buffering the needed working set in memory than I can.
 - Integration with SQL: while average is a simple operation that can be done in the client's side, for more complex upstream operations such as window queries, CTEs or joins, I'd prefer to keep everything within SQL via UDFs and have DuckDB figure out the execution

 With that being said, let's see how we can leverage Numba for computation.
-Numba does provide a means for parallelization (which I had to ensure is off with the `parallel=False` parameter).
+Numba does provide a means for parallelization (which earlier on I had to ensure is off with the `parallel=False` parameter).
 By default, it will use a simple built-in `workqueue` for the threading layer but if OpenMP is present, it'll use that instead.
 I opted for OpenMP since it's faster.

 First, let's export all the points into numpy via the `fetchnumpy` method: